 - Composition majors are required to submit a portfolio of compositions and pass the audition on a major instrument

-- Sight singing, repeating a melody and a rhythmic phrase from memory.
+- Sight singing; repeating a rhythmic phrase from memory; singing in intervals, scale & trials.

-- Topics include intervals, scales and key signatures, triads and 7th chords and its inversions, roman numeral analysis, time signatures, grouping of notes and rests, transposition, open score, cadences, lead sheet symbols and foreign music terms.
+- Topics include intervals; scales and key signatures; triads & 7th chords and its inversions; roman numeral or lead sheet symbols analysis; time signatures, grouping of notes & rests and cadences.

 For international candidates: Candidate is given the provision to do a live audition for admissions.
 For more information, please check with your course counsellor/agent.